hashicorp/design-system/website/docs/components/breadcrumb/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
 <C.Property @name="yield">
-Elements passed as children of this sub-component are yielded to the content of the [Disclosure](../utilities/disclosure) component (used to show/hide the yielded breadcrumb items via a "toggle" button).
+Elements passed as children of this child component are yielded to the content of the [Disclosure](../utilities/disclosure) component (used to show/hide the yielded breadcrumb items via a "toggle" button).
 </C.Property>
 <C.Property @name="...attributes">
 This component supports use of `...attributes`.